thrsouza/sauron/README.md

 ----------

 - Replace simulated credit score evaluation with real external service integration.
-- Implement query endpoints to list customers by status (pending, approved, rejected).
+- Implement additional query endpoints to list customers by status (pending, approved, rejected) with pagination support.
 - Add persistence migrations (e.g., Flyway) when moving beyond the in-memory database.
 - Integrate observability (logging/metrics/distributed tracing) so the Eye can report what it sees and tracks the evaluation process across the event-driven flow.
 - Add dead letter queues (DLQ) for failed event processing.
 - Implement idempotency keys for event consumers to handle duplicate message delivery.
+- Add integration tests for the REST API endpoints.

 License
 -------